N-Shimoda/KG-MCQA/README.md

 This repository contains:

-1. Python scripts for the answering experiment using the proposed method
+1. Python scripts for the answering experiment
 1. Original MCQ datasets
-1. Simple web application for visualizing the results
+1. Streamlit app for visualizing the results

 ![Appearance of the web application](assets/app-appearance.png)